 Who Must Comply?

-Most drivers must follow the HOS Regulations if they drive a commercial motor vehicle, or CMV.
+Most drivers must follow the Hours of Service Regulations if they drive a commercial motor vehicle, or CMV.

 In general, a CMV is a vehicle that is used as part of a business and is involved in interstate commerce and fits any of these descriptions:

 - Weighs 10,001 pounds or more

 - Has a gross vehicle weight rating or gross combination weight rating of 10,001 pounds or more

 - Is designed or used to transport 16 or more passengers (including the driver) not for compensation

 - Is designed or used to transport 9 or more passengers (including the driver) for compensation

 - Is transporting hazardous materials in a quantity requiring placards